dbierer/php-class-notes/php-i-may-2023.md

 echo PHP_EOL;
 ```

-An alternate "if" syntax is available:
+An alternate 'if' syntax is available:
 ```
 <?php
 $foo = 10;
 $bar = 10;
 if ( $foo > $bar ) :
-    echo "Foo is greater than bar";
+    echo 'Foo is greater than bar';
 elseif ($foo < $bar) :
-    echo "Foo is less than bar";
+    echo 'Foo is less than bar';
 else :
-    echo "Foo is equal to bar";
+    echo 'Foo is equal to bar';
 endif;
 ```
 Example of the ternary operator extracting URL params